 - Ensure the definition of ready is clear to the Development team, so you provide them clarity and create the path to deliver in a predictable way.

 Important!
-Such a set of statements needs to be defined prior to the start of development as verifying the already built functionality will just give us the development reality instead of capturing the customers’ needs and focus to meet them.
+Such a set of statements needs to be defined before the start of development as verifying the already built functionality will just give us the development reality instead of capturing the customers’ needs and focus to meet them.

 - Last but not least, ask the Scrum Master to review the Sprint backlog, it is one way or another your main advisor!

-5 Tips on How to Run a Sprint Planning Meeting
+6 Tips on How to Run a Successful Sprint Planning Meeting

 1. Set a Challenging Sprint Goal!